17 Best Tools for Coaches to Run a Profitable Practice in 2026

 • Automatic tax calculation and receipt generation

-Pricing: 2.9% + $0.30 per successful card charge.
+Pricing: 2.9% plus $0.30 per successful card charge on Stripe's standard US pricing.
 No monthly fee.
-International cards add 1.5%.
-Currency conversion adds 1%.
+International cards add about 1.5%, and currency conversion adds about 1%.
+Bank transfers (ACH) are typically 0.8% capped at $5.

 Best for: Coaches who use WordPress, Squarespace, or custom-built websites and need a direct payment solution without adopting an entire business management platform.